arnaud-lb/php-memory-profiler/README.md

 $dump = memprof_dump_array();
 ```

-The dump exposes the following informations:
+The dump exposes the following information:

- * Inclusive and exlusive memory usage of functions (counting only the memory
+ * Inclusive and exclusive memory usage of functions (counting only the memory
    that has is still in use when memprof_dump_array is called)
- * Inclusive and exlusive blocks count of functions (number of allocated;
+ * Inclusive and exclusive blocks count of functions (number of allocated;
    counting only the blocks that are still in use when memprof_dump_array is
    called)
  * The data is presented in call stacks.
 This way, if a function is called from